You can add the Hand Tracker object to your Scene panel to create effects that respond when the camera detects a hand.

 You could try out hand tracking with another object if you wanted - there are lots to choose from in the AR Library.

 To make the object appear in response to a hand, the object should be a child of the hand tracker in the Scene panel.
-When an object is a child of another object in Spark AR Studio, it'll respond to its parent object - in this case, appearing when a hand is detected.
+When an object is a child of another object in Meta Spark Studio, it'll respond to its parent object - in this case, appearing when a hand is detected.

 To create a child-parent relationship, all you need to do is drag one object onto another in the Scene panel: